We may earn money or products from the companies mentioned in this post.

 Every ski town typically has a variety of charming boutiques and unique shops.
 Steamboat is no different.
 You’ll find plenty of stores carrying winter and ski apparel.
 Gourmet candy shops and souvenir stores offer plenty of keepsakes if you are looking for a gift or just want something to take home with you to remember your trip.

-Things to do in Steamboat Springs at the Mountain Resort Base Area
+Things to do in Steamboat Springs in winter

-The base area at Steamboat provides entertainment after the mountain closes and during the day for those who don’t ski or chose to take the day off.
-It truly adds to the atmosphere of the mountain by encourages people to gather, with outdoor seating and fire pits and some great restaurants and shops.
+The base area at Steamboat provides entertainment after the mountain closes and during the day for those who don’t ski or choose to take the day off.
+It truly adds to the atmosphere of the mountain by encouraging people to gather, with outdoor seating and fire pits and some great restaurants and shops.

 Steamboat is one of my favorite ski resorts.
 The mountain itself and its varying terrain are hands down the top reasons we repeatedly visit and ski in Steamboat.